Barbie Blank Showcases Rock-Hard Abs In White Crop Top & Skimpy Black Undies

 Barbie Blank put her chiseled body on full display for her most recent Instagram share on Thursday afternoon.
-The model, who is better known to WWE fans as Kelly Kelly, stunned as she went scantily clad for the pics.
+The model, who is better known to WWE fans as Kelly Kelly, stunned while posing scantily clad for the pics.

-In the racy snaps, Barbie looked hotter than ever as she sported a teeny white crop top that perfectly complemented her bronzed skin and clung to her chest.
+In the racy snaps, Barbie looked hotter than ever as she sported a tiny white crop top that perfectly complemented her bronzed skin and clung to her chest.
 The shirt featured short sleeves that put her gym-honed arms on full display, as it emphasized her taut tummy and rock-hard abs in the process.

 She added a pair of skimpy black panties as well.
 The lingerie was cut high over her narrow hips and wrapped snugly around her slim waist.
-Her long, lean legs were highlighted in shots, as fans also got a small peek at her round booty.
+Her long, lean legs were highlighted in the shots, as fans also got a small peek at her round booty.
 She accessorized the look with a ring on her finger.

 In the photo, Barbie stood outdoors as she leaned against a white door with multiple windows.
 She arched her back and pushed her chest outward as she rested one arm at her side.
 The other came up to place her hand over her head.
 She pushed her hip to the side slightly and bent one knee as she held a bottle of vitamins in her hand.

-In the reflection of the windows, a sunlit balcony could be seen.
-Some green foliage was also visible.
-In the caption, Barbie told her fans that she’s glowing from the vitamins.
-She also geotagged her location as St. Barths.

-Her long, blond hair was pulled away from her forehead in the shot.
+Her long blond hair was pulled away from her forehead in the shot.
 The locks were styled in sleek strands that she tied into a ponytail high on top of her head.

 "Looking amazing as always," one follower stated.